 Web Vitals Extensions

 There is also a Chrome extension which measures the Core Web Vitals of a page in real time.
 The extension is available to install from the Chrome Web Store.

 Make sure your website doesn’t lose rankings after the May 2021 Core Web Vitals Google update.
-At Honchō, we have a team of technical SEO specialists who can help your website maintain traffic and rankings throughout Google updates.
+At Honchō, we’re an SEO agency with a team of technical SEO specialists who can help your website maintain traffic and rankings throughout Google updates.
 Get in touch using the form below to find out more.

 Find out more about how we can maximise your search marketing performance.
 Fill in the form below or call us on 01438 870220.